This Is What Whales Are Betting On Newmont - Newmont (NYSE:NEM)

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $45.0 to $90.0 for Newmont over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $40.0 to $95.0 for Newmont over the last 3 months.

-In terms of liquidity and interest, the mean open interest for Newmont options trades today is 3569.46 with a total volume of 3,585.00.
+This data can help you track the liquidity and interest for Newmont's options for a given strike price.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Newmont's big money trades within a strike price range of $45.0 to $90.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Newmont's whale activity within a strike price range from $40.0 to $95.0 in the last 30 days.

 |Symbol